maiatoday/DoodleSketch/README.md

 # Jetpack Compose Doodles

 Experiments in doodling in compose.
 The drawing part works equally well in Android and in desktop compose.
+To see the previews you need the [Compose Multiplatform plugin](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-ide-support)
 When was the last time you just experimented with pens and paper just drawing for fun and not for any specific reason.

 ![Blue Squares](images/BeSquare.jpg)